core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the server returns a 2.04 (Changed) response and the current full resource representation.
 The broker may chose not to overwrite parameters that are not explicitly modified in the request.

-Note that updating the "topic_data" path will automatically cancel all existing observations on it and thus will unsubscribe all subscribers.
-Similarly, decreasing max_subscribers will also cause that some subscribers get unsubscribed.
+Note that updating the "topic-data" path will automatically cancel all existing observations on it and thus will unsubscribe all subscribers.
+Similarly, decreasing max-subscribers will also cause that some subscribers get unsubscribed.
 Unsubscribed endpoints SHOULD receive a final 4.04 (Not Found) response as per {{!RFC7641}} Section 3.2.

 Example: